The problem is that there is no API for it and that under newer Windows Version you are no longer suppose to call executables from a Windows Service.

 Write your own Action Provider - Each action is executed by a provider.
 Kampot can be extended by adding more providers which then can handle new actions.

 Documentation about these topics is coming later.
-If you are interested, please let me know.- No Mirror mode (deleting extra files at the destination)
+If you are interested, please let me know.

 Some example command files are included.